BMW i3 review

 BMW is best known for its high-performance petrol and diesel cars, but now the brand is embracing eco-friendly battery-powered models.
 Its bold i3 is the first in what promises to be an extensive line-up of zero-emissions vehicles, and it’s packed with hi-tech materials and cutting-edge engineering.
 Yet with a punchy 168bhp motor and traditional rear-wheel-drive layout, it should be as good to drive as any other BMW.

+There are four distinctive themes to choose from – Standard, £1,000 Loft, £1,500 Lodge and £2,000 Suite – all with bright and stylish seat and carpet trims, many made from sustainable materials.
 It is also available with an optional range-extending motorcycle engine that keeps the batteries topped up.

 Without the range extender the BMW i3’s range stands at anywhere between about 80 miles and 125 miles depending on how you drive; with the range-extender those numbers could double.